input-output-hk/partner-chains/primitives/chain-params/readme.md

 ## Reference implementation

-The implementation provided is an example, that is compatible with the current smart contracts implementation (trustless-sidechain repository).
+The implementation provided is an example, that is compatible with the current smart contracts implementation (partner-chains-smart-contracts repository).
 Compatible means that parameters structures in both implementations have the same fields and are encoded in the same way.

 Parameters explained: